diallo71/hello-world-old/README.md

 # hello-world
 My hello world repository!
-My name is Diallo Moore and this is my forst time using GitHub.
+My name is Diallo S. Moore and this is my forst time using GitHub.